 Membership:

-Member school Districts are encouraged to create a Liaison responsible for Legislative advocacy from among its Board members to fulfill its RSAI responsibilities and act as a direct contact within the School District for RSAI.
+Member School Districts are encouraged to create a Liaison responsible for Legislative advocacy from among its Board members to fulfill its RSAI responsibilities and act as a direct contact within the School District for RSAI.

 Membership Dues shall be established each year at the Annual meeting of RSAI.
-Dues are payable upon approval.
 Dues shall be the same for all member school districts regardless of certified enrollment.
 However, school districts engaged in whole grade sharing prior to the final year preceding reorganization may receive a discount of 25% each.
 Districts sharing in the final year prior to reorganization may each receive a 50% discount.
 In both cases, the two districts may determine the ratio of responsibility for payment.
+The leadership group may waive dues for districts with financial hardship.

 Agendas: